NikkelM/Notion-Steam-API-Integration/README.md

 <h4><code>notionProperty</code></h4>

 The name of the Notion property to set the tags in.
-This field must be of type "multi-select".
+This field must be of type `Multi-select`.

 | Type | Default value | Possible values | Required |
 |---|---|---|---|